TimJDFletcher/ansible-role-install-apt-repo/README.md

 The repo contains a set of pre-defined repos in defaults/main.yml in the hash 'configured_apt_repositories', to add to this list please open a PR.

+To define a new repo you need to following facts:

+* repo url (https prefered)
+* repo gpg signing key (required)

 Dependencies
 ------------